prithvi-raj-b/rrtstar-kuka-iiwa7/README.md

-# Motion Planning codes for the ED5215 course
+## Motion Planning codes for the ED5215 course

+# Prerequisites:
+PyBullet
+Python
+Uninstall confirmation of Coppeliasim